Cosmology with voids from the Nancy Grace Roman Space Telescope

 This algorithm is very similar to the watershed one~\citep{platen_2007,neyrinck_2008_zobov}, but instead of stopping at the watershed, it stops when a precise value of the mean normalized density is reached, making it specifically designed to optimize the VSF analysis.
-Moreover, it does not assume any symmetry in measuring the mean density contrast, making this algorithm independent on the cosmology adopted to measure distances (see Section~\ref{subsec:vsf_analysis}).
+Moreover, it does not assume any symmetry in measuring the mean density contrast, making this algorithm independent of the cosmology adopted to measure distances.
+More precisely, the identification of the Voronoi cells belonging to each void is cosmology independent (at least in a neighborhood of the true cosmology), from which it follows that the angular position and redshift of the barycenter of the void do not depend on the assumed cosmology, while the inferred volume of voids changes according to the \citet[AP,][]{AP_1979} correction (see Section~\ref{subsec:vsf_analysis} and Appendix~\ref{appendix} for details).
 The algorithm is therefore more informative about the evolution of voids along cosmic history, conserving the void shape information.
 Additionally, the void center definition keeps the large-scale information about the low density of the environment.